HCC Guarantee of Educational Excellence

 This guarantee is expressly subject to and limited to special conditions identified in the following sections on job competency and transfer credit.
 The HCC obligation under this guarantee is limited to providing additional courses under the conditions prescribed in these sections.

-HCC guarantees to those students earning the Associate in Arts, Associate of Arts in Teaching and the Associate in Science degrees that their required courses will transfer to all public-supported Texas colleges and universities.
+HCC guarantees to those students earning the Associate of Arts, Associate of Arts in Teaching and the Associate of Science degrees that their required courses will transfer to all public-supported Texas colleges and universities.
 If these courses are rejected by the senior institution of the student’s choice, HCC will offer the student an alternate tuition-free course that will transfer.